 Blowfly larvae get up to 12 mm long.

 After about 5-15 days, they turn into pupa.
 The pupal cases (which are left behind after the larva turn into flies) are purplish-brown in color, oblong in shape, and are about 10 mm long.
 The pupa crawl up through nesting material to feed on nestlings.
-(Videos show they can climb across glass or Plexi-glas too.)
+(Videos show they can climb across glass or Plexiglas too.)
+The larvae may leave damp frass behind.
 After 7-10 days (depending on the species of blow fly), the pupa morph into adults.
 The pupal cases are left behind.
-Adult female blow flies resemble shiny-green house flies.
+Adult female blowflies resemble shiny-green house flies.

-Blowfly may attach to a nestlings' feet, legs, toes, abdomen, beak, ear cavities, and the bases of growing wing and tail feathers, and under the chin.
+Blowflies may attach to a nestlings' feet, legs, toes, abdomen, beak, ear cavities, and the bases of growing wing and tail feathers, and under the chin.
 You may see tiny red marks or scabs on a nestling's abdomen.
-Sometimes blowfly try to attack adult birds, but the adults pick them off.
+Sometimes blow fly try to attack adult birds, but the adults pick them off.

 Fecal sacs produced by parasitized nestlings break open easily when parents try to remove them from the nest.
 Nestlings legs may be shorter, but parasitism had no consistent effect on hemocrit, growth rate, wing length or mass.
 (Demas 1989.)